hazelcast/hazelcast-reference-manual/src/WebSessionReplication.md

 -   Session objects that need to be clustered have to be Serializable.

--   In the client/server architecture, session classes does not have to be present in the server classpath.
+-   In the client/server architecture, session classes do not have to be present in the server classpath.

+#### Setting Up Session Clustering

-Here are the steps to setup Hazelcast Session Clustering:
+To set up Hazelcast Session Clustering:

--	Put the `hazelcast` and `hazelcast-wm` jars in your `WEB-INF/lib` directory.
+-	Put the `hazelcast` and `hazelcast-wm` jars in your `WEB-INF/lib` folder.
 Optionally, if you wish to connect to a cluster as a client, add `hazelcast-client` as well.

--	Put the following XML into `web.xml` file.
+-	Put the following XML into the `web.xml` file.
 Make sure Hazelcast filter is placed before all the other filters if any; for example, you can put it at the top.

 ```xml
 <filter>